ZSP-Electronic/wt_uhf_hub/README.rst

 Installation on Debian
 ------------

-You can either clone the public repository:
+You can clone the public repository:

 .. code-block:: terminal